~/architecture/v07

 One binary, one SQLite file, zero services.

-Promptry is a library with a CLI, a dashboard, and an MCP server stapled to the same local store.
-Every component reads and writes the same SQLite database — no queues, no daemons, no cloud.
+Promptry is a library with a CLI, a FastAPI dashboard, a GitHub Action, and an MCP server stapled to the same local store.
+Your code calls track() and track_invocation(); everything else — evals, cost drill-down, the live prompt CMS, budgets, traces — reads and writes the same SQLite file.
+No queues, no daemons, no cloud.

 ~/system